muskosan/llm-analytics/README.md

 # Pollen Analytics

-A prototype exercise, exploring a UI dashboard using Radix, Lucide, and Recharts.
+A fictional company, and a prototype exercise.
+I wanted to explore some advanced UI elements and build a dashboard using Radix, Lucide, and Recharts.
 Written in React + Tailwind.
-LLM Analytics Platform for monitoring and analyzing AI model performance.

 ### LIVE: https://llm-analytics-nine.vercel.app/

 ## Stack